Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Results

 \section{Results}

 To keep the analysis tractable, we restrict further analysis of performance to the best classifier in each of the eight categories.
+Further results tables and figures are available in Appendix~\ref{app:results}, with all results files available on the accompanying website and can be accessed directly accessible in code withg aeon.
 Figure~\ref{fig:sota} shows the ranking of these classifiers on the 112 UCR data for $30$ resamples of train/tests splits.
-HC2 is significantly better than all others on all metrics except balanced accuracy, where there is no difference between HC2 and Hydra-MR. This suggests that Hydra-MR may be better at problems where there is class imbalance, indicating a possible area of improvement of HC2.
-There is no significant difference between IT, RDST and WEASEL-D in terms of test accuracy.
-The picture for AUROC and NLL is more confused lower down the order, indicating that many of the classifiers are bad at ranking tests cases (AUROC) or estimating probabilities.
+HC2 and MR-Hydra are the top performing algorithms in terms of accuracy.
+There is no significant difference between QUANT, H-IT, RDST and WEASEL 2.0 in terms of test accuracy.
+HC2 is best performing with AUROC and NLL measures.
+H-IT performs better with balanced accuracy and NLL.

+The AUROC and NLL need to be interpreted in context: Weasel 2.0, RDST and MR-Hydra use classifiers that only produce 0/1 predictions.
+This means they will inevitably perform poorly on AUROC and NLL.

-For context, Figure~\ref{fig:sota_scatter} shows the scatter plot of HC2 against the next best (Hydra-MR) and the worst performing (PF).
+For context, Figure~\ref{fig:sota_scatter} shows the scatter plot of HC2 against the next best (MR-Hydra) and the worst performing (PF).
 It is worth reiterating that PF is significantly better than both EE and 1-NN DTW, both of which were considered state of the art until recently.